aekimov/aekimov.github.io/_pages/about.md

 ---

 Hi, I'm Artem Ekimov!
 I'm a passionate developer specializing in mobile development and exploring the fascinating world of robotics and machine learning.

-I have experience building modern mobile applications for both iOS and Android platforms, with expertise in React Native, Flutter, and native development.
-My work focuses on creating intuitive user experiences and implementing cutting-edge features that make a difference in people's daily lives.

-Beyond mobile development, I'm deeply interested in robotics and AI technologies.
-I enjoy working on projects that involve computer vision, autonomous systems, and machine learning algorithms.
-The intersection of these fields excites me, especially when it comes to building intelligent systems that can interact with the real world.

-When I'm not coding, you'll often find me with a camera in hand, capturing the world through photography.
-I believe that both programming and photography require a keen eye for detail, composition, and the ability to see beauty in complexity.

-I'm always open to collaborating on interesting projects and discussing new ideas.
+I work across both native and cross-platform technologies, creating smooth user experiences.

+I’m also fascinated by robotics and AI, especially projects involving computer vision, autonomous systems, and machine learning.

+Outside of work, I’m rarely without a camera.
+Photography lets me apply the same attention to detail and composition that I value in coding.

+When I’m not behind a screen or a lens, you might find me hiking a trail, bouldering at the climbing gym, or playing a set of tennis.

+Always happy to talk about new ideas and projects.
 Feel free to reach out if you'd like to connect!